Healthy You - Every Day

 Home tests look for the presence of specific proteins associated with the virus.
 If they are detected, a positive result appears on a test strip in a matter of minutes, similar to a home pregnancy test.

-If your COVID-19 test is POSITIVE, Lenko says trust the results.
+If your COVID-19 test is positive, Dr. Lenko says trust the results.
 “If you have cold or flu-like symptoms, and you test at home and it is positive, you have COVID-19.
 Stay home, isolate and stay away from other people,” she says.
-“And to help preserve tests, unless you are in a situation that requires a PCR (lab) test as proof, you don’t need a PCR test to confirm the antigen test results.”

-If your result is NEGATIVE, stay home if you have symptoms and test again in a couple of days.
-“Home tests can return a false negative early in an infection, so you should test again in 36 to 48 hours,” Lenko says.
-“If the results are negative again, use one of LVHN’s virtual care options to get guidance on what to do next,” Lenko says.
+If your result is negative, stay home if you have symptoms and test again in a couple of days.
+“Home tests can return a false negative early in an infection, so you should test again in 36 to 48 hours,” Dr. Lenko says.
+“If the results are negative again, use one of LVHN’s virtual care options to get guidance on what to do next.”

 Preventive measures are still key

-Although home testing is important when it comes to detecting and stopping the spread of COVID-19, Lenko says it is not a substitute for other preventive measures.
-“Home testing is certainly advantageous when it comes to keeping people safe, especially those who are high risk,” Lenko says, “but it’s not a substitute for vaccines, masks and social distancing while the virus is circulating at such high levels.”
+Although home testing is important when it comes to detecting and stopping the spread of COVID-19, Dr. Lenko says it is not a substitute for other preventive measures.
+“Home testing is certainly advantageous when it comes to keeping people safe, especially those who are high risk,” she says, “but it’s not a substitute for vaccines or masks while the virus is circulating.”

 Michelle Rojas, RN, Emergency Medicine, Lehigh Valley Hospital-Hazleton